 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
 This is because there is a very small chance that your baby may be affected.
-In some cases, your doctor may prescribe Carbimacale while you are pregnant.
-He or

-Carbimazole while you are pregnant.
+In some cases, your doctor may prescribe Carbimazole while you are pregnant.
 He or she will talk to you about this.
 If they do, they will lower the possibility of any effects on your baby by:

-• Using the lowest possible dose
+- Using the lowest possible dose - Stopping treatment three to four weeks before you are due to give birth.

-Stopping treatment three to four weeks before you are due to give birth.
 Do not breast-feed if you are taking Carbimazole.
 This is because small amounts may pass into the mother's milk.